 - 8. On i.MX 6 SABRE boards, you can boot the system through the rootfs in the SD card by the HannStar LVDS.
 The kernel MMC module now uses a fixed mmcblk index for the uSDHC slot.
-The SD3 slot uses mmcblk2 on i.MX 6 SABRE boards, the SD1 slot uses mmcblk0 on the i.MX 7Dual SABRE-SD board, and the SD2 slot uses mmcblk1 on the i.MX 6UltraLite board. - 9.
+The SD3 slot uses mmcblk2 on i.MX 6 SABRE boards, the SD1 slot uses mmcblk0 on the i.MX 7Dual SABRE-SD board, and the SD2 slot uses mmcblk1 on the i.MX 6UltraLite board and i.MX 6ULL EVK board. - 9.
 Boot the board.